th-rtyf-re/chess-dip/RULES.md

 - Squares have a [**hold** strength](#hold-strength).
 - Attack and travel orders have an [**attack** strength](#attack-strength), a [**defend** strength](#defend-strength), and a [**prevent** strength](#prevent-strength).
 - Convoy orders have a [**prevent** strength](#prevent-strength).

-## Head-to-head battle

-A **head-to-head battle** is a pair of move orders from different powers where the starting square of one order is the landing square of the other, and vice-versa.
-Note that head-to-head battles cannot involve intermediate squares: due to the way pieces move, any such intermediate square would receive multiple convoy orders, making at least one of the two moves fail immediately.

 ### Hold strength